PhilipGriffith/AHPy/README.md

 }
 ```

-We can access the public properties of any of the comparison information that we've added to the Compose object using either dot or bracket notation:
+We can access the public properties of the comparison information we've added to the Compose object using either dot or bracket notation:

 ```python
 >>> print(compose.Criteria.target_weights)